-If your home is completely destroyed by a flood and you can't return, you should be able to get help from the council as a homeless person.
+If your home is completely destroyed by a flood and you can't return, you should be able to get homelessness help from the council.
 The council should find you a place to stay in temporary accommodation while it looks into your situation to see if you are entitled to permanent housing.

 Can I get any financial help if my home is flooded?